Connecticut Health Foundation Inc

 Ellen Carter, Vice President of Program Oversees the foundation's programmatic strategy, including grantmaking, policy, leadership, and evaluation.

-Kevin Collins, Director of Grantmaking Leads the foundation's grantmaking work, directs leadership development activities, and manages evaluation of the strategic plan and program initiatives.
+Kevin Collins, Director of Grantmaking Leads the foundation's grantmaking work, directs leadership development activities, and manages evaluation of the strategic plan and programme initiatives.

 Anette Mendoza-Hollis, Executive Assistant and Operations Manager Provides administrative and logistical support to the president & CEO and the board of directors, and supervises administrative and operational functions.

-Chelsey Morgan, Sr. Administrative Assistant Provides administrative support to the entire organization including event management efforts and facilitation for the foundation, board of directors, and program team.
+Chelsey Morgan, Sr. Administrative Assistant Provides administrative support to the entire organisation including event management efforts and facilitation for the foundation, board of directors, and programme team.

 Board of Directors

 Hector Glynn President and CEO of The Village for Families and Children.
-Serves as chair of the foundation's program committee and is a member of the policy and communications committee.
+Serves as chair of the foundation's programme committee and is a member of the policy and communications committee.

 Barbara L. Pearce CEO of The Connecticut Hospice.
 Serves as chair of the policy and communications committee and is a member of the governance committee.